guylando/Convert-Icons-To-Font-Awesome/README.md

 Why use Font-Awesome?
 Font-Awesome has much more icons than jquery-ui and bootstrap.
 As stated here: http://fontawesome.bootstrapcheatsheets.com/ , Font-Awesome is a library that has one purpose: give nice icons.
 So since this is its only purpose, it is better at that than libraries like jquery-ui and bootstrap which have many other purposes.

+Note: you must give priority for this ToAF.css file styles over your other icons styles so that can be achieved for example by copying the css content into a tag in your document.